hawkes-bay-rc/NEMS_Autocoder_Continuous/README.md

 ## Usage
 See Installation section for details of installing the files and dependencies.
+Configuration of the starting options is from config.py.

 ### Starting
 Open the miniconda command prompt and navigate to the directory containing the files.
 You'll need to activate the environment in order for the scripts to work.